-The change in the CPI from December 2015 to December 2016 was 1.96%.
-Therefore, the maximum authorized assessment rate for fiscal year 2017-18 is increased by 1.96% which equates to \$38.95 per single family equivalent benefit unit.
-The estimate of cost and budget in this Engineer's Report proposes assessments for fiscal year 2017-18 at the rate of \$38.95.
+The change in the CPI from December 2018 to December 2019 was 2.96% and the Unused CPI balance is 0.85%.
+Therefore, the maximum authorized assessment rate for fiscal year 2020-21 is increased by 3.00% which equates to \$42.56 per single family equivalent benefit unit.
+The estimate of cost and budget in this Engineer's Report proposes assessments for fiscal year 2020-21 at the rate of \$42.56.
+The assessment ballot proceeding conducted in 2001 authorized an annual adjustment in the assessment levies equal to the annual change in the CPI, not to exceed 3%.
+The maximum authorized assessment rate for fiscal year 2020-21 is within the limits of the authorized CPI increase.